-The Company has determined its reportable segments in accordance with ASC 280, "Segment Reporting" ("ASC 280") through consideration of the Company's business activities and geographic area.
-The Company has concluded that it has one operating segment being the discovery, development and commercialization of novel, mechanism-targeted drugs to treat cancer and other serious disorders, with development operations in two geographic areas, namely the United States and the United Kingdom.
+The Company has determined its reportable segments in accordance with ASC 280, "Segment Reporting" ("ASC 280").
+After consideration of its business activities and geographic area, the Company has concluded that it has one operating segment being the discovery, development and commercialization of novel, mechanism-targeted drugs to treat cancer and other serious disorders, with development operations in two geographic areas, namely the United States and the United Kingdom.